iSmoothStar/ismoothstar.github.io/_posts/2024-11-26-welcome-to-ismooth-star.md

 - It's blazing fast to load static pages unlike dynamic sites.
 - Full control and customizability over everything.

-Additionally, **Jekyll** addresses for me all the drawbacks of both **Wordpress** and **Blogger** that's used for hosting my old blog.
+Additionally, **Jekyll** addresses for me all the drawbacks of both **Wordpress** and **Blogger** that were used for hosting my old blogs.
 Okay, I am not going to talk about the disadvantages of Jekyll for now, although we'll find out very soon.

 ## Conclusion
 I would say it's all about the experience, if you don't have experience with development and code then **Jekyll** may not be the definite choice for your new blog.